 - Violent crimes like assault or murder.

-During a criminal records search, you won’t find out if they has had any infractions like moving violations:
+During a criminal records search, you won’t find out if they have had any infractions like moving violations:

 - Drivers license suspended or revoked.